Tuition and Fees

 Students enrolled in the College of Food Innovation & Technology (CFIT) and Dietetics & Applied Nutrition will be assessed a nonrefundable uniform & toolkit fee during the first two semesters of enrollment.
 This fee ensures students in these programs begin their college careers with the same professional appearance and educational materials needed for a successful academic experience.

 Wildcat LEAP (Learning Effectiveness in Action Program) is a fee-based educational program designed to develop specific strategies to enhance learning.
 The program includes one-on-one support, small group instruction, and a three-credit course available only to LEAP participants.
-Please refer to Student Support Services to learn more about the program.
+Wildcat ROAR (Relationships, Organization, Attention and Reflection), hosted at JWU's Providence Campus, is a fee-based educational program designed to support students in developing executive functioning skills to strengthen their academic and personal success.
+Please refer to Student Support Services to learn more about these programs.

 Wildcat Meals